-Forest Preserve District staff collected 0 positive West Nile virus samples.
-This brings the total number of positive samples to 0 for the 2018 season.
+Forest Preserve District staff collected 0 positive West Nile virus samples this week.
+This brings the total number of positive samples to 10 for the 2018 season.
 District staff began sampling for the presence of West Nile virus on June 1, 2018.

-Currently, the District is aware of 7 positive mosquito sample in DuPage County (link), 0 of which have been found on District property this week.
-To date the DuPage County Health Department has reported 0 positive human cases for DuPage County.
+Currently, the District is aware of 165 positive mosquito samples in DuPage County (link), 0 of which have been found on District property this week.
+To date the DuPage County Health Department has reported 11 positive human cases for DuPage County.
 The DuPage County Health Department provides an interactive West Nile virus case map (link).

-As of July 13, 2018, the Illinois Department of Public Health has reported 1 human case, 0 human deaths, 0 positive birds and 139 positive mosquito batches in Illinois.
+As of Sept.
+21, 2018, the Illinois Department of Public Health has reported 63 human cases, 2 human deaths, 30 positive birds and 2,918 positive mosquito batches in Illinois.
 See the latest up-to-date IDPH mosquito surveillance data (link).

 Fight the Bite